nbs-system/naxsi/nxapi/README.md

   * Ratio between tagged/untagged events.

 Tagging of events is an important notion that allows you to know how well you are doing on learning.
-Let's say you just started your learning.
+Let's say you just started learning.
 You will have a tag ratio of 0%, which means you didn't write any whitelists for recent events.
 Once you start generating whitelists, you can provide those (`-w /tmp/wl.cf --tag`) and nxapi will mark those events in the database as whitelisted, excluding them from future generation process.
 It allows you to speed up the generation process, but mainly to know how well you dealt with recent false positives.

-You can as well use tagging mechanism to exclude obvious attack patterns from learning.
-If X.Y.Z.W keeps hammering my website and polluting my log, I can provide nxapi with his ip (`-i /tmp/ips.txt --tag`) to tag them and exclude them from process.
+You can also use the tagging mechanism to exclude obvious attack patterns from learning.
+If X.Y.Z.W keeps hammering my website and polluting my log, I can provide nxapi with the ip (`-i /tmp/ips.txt --tag`) to tag and exclude them from process.

   * Top servers.
 A TOP10 list of dst hosts raising the most exceptions.